sewenew/redis-plus-plus/README.md

 - Instead of host and port, you can also call `Redis RedisCluster::redis(const StringView &hash_tag)` to create a `Redis` object with a hash-tag specifying the node.
 In this case, the returned `Redis` object creates a new connection to Redis server.

 Also you can use the [hash tags](https://redis.io/topics/cluster-spec#keys-hash-tags) to send multiple-key commands.

+##### Publish/Subscribe

+You can publish and subscribe messages with `RedisCluster`.
+The interfaces are exactly the same as `Redis`, i.e. use `RedisCluster::publish` to publish messages, and use `RedisCluster::subscriber` to create a subscriber to consume messages.
+See [Publish/Subscribe section](https://github.com/sewenew/redis-plus-plus#publishsubscribe) for details.

 ##### Pipeline and Transaction